TRANSLATE THIS PAGE

 If you were unable to attend graduation, and you would like a copy of your certificate, complete this form and we will save it for someone to pick up for you or mail it to an address of your choice:

-Request a Statement to your Account
+Request a Statement of your Account

 We would be happy to send you a statement of your account from when you studied at the ELI.
 This might be useful if you have recently graduated and you need it for your bank, or for your sponsor: